borekl/cvs-logwatcher/README.md

 **`-M`**, **`--match=STRING`**
 Try to match supplied string and exit.
 When there is match, the target, match_id and all named capture groups are displayed.
-This is useful when designing regular expressions for matching logfile entries.
+This is useful when designing regular expressions for matching logfile entries. `--log=LOGID` option can be used to constrain matching only to matches that are applied to given logfile.

 **`--debug`**
 Raises loglevel to DEBUG, which means debugging info will go to the log.